Benjamín Cole: Family

 Benjamín Cole had four children with his first wife, music teacher (and long-time organist for the Roman Catholic cathedral of Mayagüez) Angelina Simón.
 His sons with Simón were all professional musicians at one time or another, while his daughter was the voice-over announcer for WIPM-TV, the Public Broadcasting Service (PBS) Public television station in the city.
 None were involved in politics.
 From this marriage there are many grandchildren, several involved in music like their grandparents, most notably Henry Cole, a famous percussionist and composer.
 Graduated from the University of Puerto Rico in 1957 with a Bachelor's Degree in Business Administration Commercial Administration with a specialization in accounting.

-Cole's second wife was his right hand and according to many his secret weapon in a long, undefeated career in Puerto Rico's contentious political world, where even mighty figures are easily met with failure.
-Given many ad honorem roles by her husband as advisor and co-campaigner, Nereida Falto de Cole gained a reputation for being a blunt, tenacious political operative and a capable and strict public administrator.
-A figure of considerable influence in her own right, Nereida was known as the operational, grass roots arm to Benjamin's political efforts.
-She retired from a long, distinguished career in government, where she was the first woman to head a public corporation in Puerto Rico, the now defunct CRUV for public housing.
+Cole's second wife was his closest political partner and according to many his "secret weapon" in his long, and undefeated career in Puerto Rico's political world.
+She served as an advisor and co-campaigner, Nereida Falto de Cole gained a reputation for being a blunt political operative and a capable and strict public administrator.
+A figure of influence in her own right, Nereida was known as the operational, and grass roots arm to Benjamin's political efforts.
+She retired from a long career in government, where she was the first woman to head a public corporation in Puerto Rico, the now defunct CRUV for public housing.

 At times, political adversaries tried to gain leverage from the fact that Nereida wielded so much influence in her husband's administration and campaigns.
 It was public knowledge that Nereida was involved in the majority of Cole's projects from their inception, helping him devise development strategies and proving a valuable ally with the oversight of operations, which was one of her areas of expertise.
 Given that she was such a knowledgeable public officer and speaker on her own, some went so far as to claim that Cole was merely a front man for his wife, and that the city of Mayagüez was being run by a woman (at a time when sexism was prevalent in politics and public life in Puerto Rico).
 Cole turned this claim into a boon for his campaign, admitting that by voting for him the city was getting two excellent leaders for the price of one.